 Some people say it’s crazy to start a marriage off by planning a wedding, and for good reason: Between family drama, budget concerns, and all of the little details that you need to at least pretend to have an opinion about, tensions can run high and it can put your problem-solving skills to the test.
-With two sets of tastes, ideas, and opinions coming into play, it can seem like the two of you just can’t agree on anything.
+When two sets of tastes, ideas, and opinions coming into play, it can sometimes seem like the two of you just can’t agree on wedding plans.
 So what’s an engaged couple to do?
-Our experts have some advice that might help you through any tough times while wedding planning.